 Healing does not feature prominently in those medieval texts traditionally deemed to comprise 'Old Norse mythology'.
 It pops up in connection with Óðinn and his arcane wisdom (ref XXXXX), XXXXX or XXXXX, but is not presented as a central characteristic of medieval Scandinavians' mythical understanding of the world-and accordingly has received relatively little attention from scholars (XXXXXhandbooks; XXXXXexceptions -Dubois?).
 This contrasts with the medieval Christianity with which non-Christian Scandinavian traditions co-existed: miracles of healing are central not only to the New Testament, but also to the many saints' lives which it inspired, putting the healing of the sick at the centre of medieval Christian mythological texts, and wider Christian ideologies.
+(As no doubt Markku and Jari emphasise with reard to later Christianities XXXXX.)
 And there is no need to doubt that the differences in emphasis between the Christian and traditional mythological texts circulating in medieval Scandinavia meaningfully reflect different ideological emphases in these cultural systems.
 On the other hand, the contrast is also sufficient to suggest that interactions between ideas about health and healing and wider belief-systems might have been more important in traditional Scandinavian beliefs than our texts would suggest.
-This paper responds to this: XXXXXwords for illnesses and words for monsters overlap semantically, making monster-fighting and illness-fighting pretty similarXXXXX.
+This paper responds to this: XXXXXwords for illnesses and words for monsters overlap semantically, making monster-fighting and illness-fighting pretty similar.
+My word of choice being bursXXXXX.